KaiNguyenVN/flask-recipeswebapp/README.md

 * `SECRET_KEY`: Secret key used to encrypt session data.
 * `TESTING`: Set to False for running the application.
 Overridden and set to True automatically when testing the application.
 * `WTF_CSRF_SECRET_KEY`: Secret key used by the WTForm library.

+## what we have done
+* Create domainmodels.
+* Create a csv file reader.
+* Did unit test for domainmodels.
+* Create a memory_repository to store the recipe data.
+* Create a Home page for our Web app.
+* Create a Browse page to display all the recipes.
+* Create a Detail page to display recipe detail.
+* Did unit test for the service layer and memory_repository.

 ## Data sources